2015 Tipperary county hurling team season: Challenge Games

 On 11 January, Tipperary defeated Wexford by 2–15 to 0–16 in a Senior Hurling Challenge game played in Cashel.

 Wexford led by 0–10 to 1–4 at half time with the aid of the breeze.
 David Butler got the goal for Tipperary with the goal.
 Conor Kenny got the second goal as Tipperary won by five points.

 On 17 May, Tippeary lost on a 3–18 to 2-22 scoreline in a challenge at Upperchurch-Drombane GAA club, held to mark the opening of new facilities at the ground.

 2015 Waterford Crystal Cup

 Summary

-Seamus Callanan spared Tipperary's blushes with a second-half hat-trick of goals as Tipperary defeated Mary Immaculate College Limerick by 4–16 to 1–16 in the preliminary round of the Waterford Crystal Cup on 9 January.
+Séamus Callanan spared Tipperary's blushes with a second-half hat-trick of goals as Tipperary defeated Mary Immaculate College Limerick by 4–16 to 1–16 in the preliminary round of the Waterford Crystal Cup on 9 January.
 David Butler scored four points from corner forward after recently being added to the panel.
 Eamon O’Shea handed starts to newcomers Joe O’Dwyer, Stephen Maher, Liam Treacy, Sean Maher and David Butler.

 On 18 January, Tipperary travelled to O'Garney Park in Sixmilebridg to take on Clare in the Quarter-finals.
 In front of a crowd of 1,342, Tipperary lost the game by a point on a 0–15 to 0-16 scoreline.
 Clare led by 0–8 to 0–7 at half-time.
 An injury-time point from Colin Ryan was the crucial score to give Clare the victory.